garyfredgiger/GalacticWarReboot/README.md

 ## If You Encounter Problems?

-If you do encounter a bug please email me at garyfredgiger@gmail.com and include in the subject line GLACTIC WAR REBOOT BUG.
+If you do encounter a bug please email me at garyfredgiger@gmail.com and include in the subject line GALACTIC WAR REBOOT BUG.
 In the email please provide a detailed description of the bug and the steps that you followed to arrive at the bug.
 If I am unable to reproduce the problem then I will not be able to fix it.

 ## Additional Notes